fission-codes/spec/dialog/dialog/query-engine.md

   | Var := Atom
 ```

-In both cases, the predicate selects tuples from the relation given by the atom, unifying their arguments against the atom's arguments: unbound arguments will be bound to their corresponding values in the tuple, and bound arguments will filter the selection to include only tuples with matching values.
+In both cases, the predicate selects tuples from the relation given by the atom, unifying their attributes against the atom's attributes: unbound variables will be bound to the corresponding value in the tuple, and bound variables will filter the selection to include only tuples with matching values.

 The second form additionally unifies the [CID](#132-content-addressing) of the selected tuple with the given variable.
 If this variable has already been bound, then the selection is filtered to only include the tuple with the bound CID.